 Here I am back in Bangkok, and not without pleasure, I must say...
 Ah! the return to civilization, it's good: no more mosquitoes and long live fast internet connections, restaurants, streets where it lives and shops worthy of the name!!!

-Except now the card, even with the code, it doesn't work anymore.
-It is automatically blocked by security...
-I changed the few euros I was keeping just in case and I have enough to survive without any problem until tomorrow.
-But no futile purchases for the sake of it.
+Except that now, the card, even with the code, doesn't work anymore.
+It's automatically blocked for security reasons...
+I changed the few euros I was keeping just in case and I have enough to survive until tomorrow.
+But no futile purchases for the moment.
 It's infuriating!

-I consoled myself while strolling.
+I consoled myself by walking around.
 The streets of Bangkok are better than the TV.
-The show is permanent and free, between small street restaurants, street vendors, the strange and more or less unidentified food that goes under the nose, tourists lost, tuktuk drivers who rush on, the braders of T-shirts and second-hand clothes, copied CD dealers, bondage shops or golden Buddhas enthroned in plastic-wrapped show cases, monotonous chants of monks in the small temple that separates the street of my guesthouse from Khao San Road ...
+The show is permanent and free, between the small street restaurants, the street vendors, the strange and more or less unidentified food that passes under your nose, the lost tourists, the tuktuk drivers who rush on, the T-shirt and clothes sellers, the copycat CD dealers, the bondie stores where golden Buddhas are displayed in the window wrapped in plastic, the monotonous chants of the monks in the small temple that separates the street from my guesthouse on Khao San Road...